karthikb351/chennairains/README.md

 Crowdsourced list of resources for people affected by the #ChennaiRains.

-#### List of people and places offering shelter - http://karthikb351.github.io/chennairains/
+#### List of people and places offering shelter - http://chennairains.org/

-#### List of contacts incase of emergency - http://karthikb351.github.io/chennairains/contacts/
+#### List of contacts incase of emergency - http://chennairains.org/contacts

+### List of Aid available - http://chennairains.org/aid